 {

 { }

-\abstract {The problem of gravity propagation has been subject of discussion for quite a long time: Newton, Laplace and, in relatively more modern times, Eddington pointed out that, if gravity propagated with finite velocity, planets motion around the sun would become unstable due to a torque originating from time lag of the gravitational interactions.
+\abstract {The problem of gravity propagation has been subject of discussion for quite a long time: Newton, Laplace and, in relatively more modern times, Eddington pointed out that, if gravity propagated with finite velocity, planet motion around the sun would become unstable due to a torque originating from time lag of the gravitational interactions.

 Such an odd behavior can be found also in electromagnetism, when one computes the propagation of the electric fields generated by a set of uniformly moving charges.
-As a matter of fact the Li\'enard-Weichert retarded potential leads to a formula indistinguishable from the one obtained assuming that the electric field propagates with infinite velocity.
-Feyman explanation for this apparent paradox was based on the fact that uniform motions last indefinitely.
+As a matter of fact the Li\'enard-Weichert retarded potential leads to the same formula as the one obtained assuming that the electric field propagates with infinite velocity.
+The Feynman explanation for this apparent paradox was based on the fact that uniform motions last indefinitely.

-To verify such an explanation, we performed an experiment to measure the time/space evolution of the electric field generated by an uniformely moving electron beam.
-The results we obtain on such a finite lifetime kinematical state seem compatible with an electric field rigidly carried by the beam itself. }
+To verify such an explanation, we performed an experiment to measure the time/space evolution of the electric field generated by an uniformly moving electron beam.
+The results we obtain, on a finite lifetime kinematical state, are compatible with an electric field rigidly carried by the beam itself.}